bencody/wordcount/README.md

 ## Assumptions

 - Words must consist only of valid characters.
 "A1" would not be considered a word because the character "1" is not considered valid.
-- Average word count is calculated based on all words, not unique words.
+- Average word count should be calculated on all words, not unique words.
 - Average word count output should include exactly 2 decimal places and use English number formatting.
+- Unknown word count should be calculated on unique words, not all words.
+- Word index may be ordered by occurrence.
+The requirement is not explicit about the ordering.

 ## Checklist